DianaShen1224/Relationship-between-infant-mortality-rate-and-prohibited-abortion/README.md

 ### Model Description

-This Bayesian DID model is designed to evaluate the effects of abortion bans on infant mortality rates across U.S. states.
-It uses a hierarchical Bayesian framework to account for state-level variation while including predictors such as maternal age, race, and year of death.
+This model predicts the impact of abortion injunctions on infant mortality rates in the United States using a Difference-in-Differences (DID) approach.
+The architecture incorporates Bayesian regression with random effects, allowing for robust analysis of state-level variations and demographic factors.
+The model leverages data from the CDC WONDER Infant Deaths Data Summary (2017–2022) and was developed as part of a public health research initiative.
+The training process employed partial datasets to focus on relevant periods (2021–2022) and policy-related impacts.

 -   **Developed by:** Diana Shen
 -   **Funded by:** Independent research